RhinoDevel/keyboard/README.md

 ## Why?

-This is no tracker, it is a musical keyboard using the one single sound channel the PET/CBM user port offers via CB2.
+This is no tracker (yet), it is a musical keyboard using the one single sound channel the PET/CBM user port offers via CB2.

 Apart from the 6502/Commodore programming experience for me personally, this musical keyboard is useful for: